 Tax return preparation fees.
-You can deduct as a business expense on Schedule C (Form 1040) the cost of preparing that part of your tax return relating to your business as a sole proprietor.
+You can deduct as a business expense on Schedule C (Form

+1040) or Schedule C-EZ (Form 1040) the cost of preparing that part of your tax return relating to your business as a sole proprietor.
 You can deduct the remaining cost on Schedule A (Form 1040) if you itemize your deductions.

-You can also take a business deduction on Schedule C for the amount you pay or incur in resolving asserted tax deficiencies for your business as a sole proprietor.
+You also can take a business deduction on Schedule C or Schedule C-EZ for the amount you pay or incur in resolving asserted tax deficiencies for your business as a sole proprietor.